Health-Care Administration — M.B.A.

 This degree program provides students with the knowledge, skills, and practice necessary to further their administrative careers in the health-care sector.

-Health professionals who are currently employed and have at least five years of professional work experience in health-care administration are eligible to apply for a waiver of up to 9 units, as well as a portion of practicum hours, as specified, of the M.B.A. degree program.
+Health professionals who are currently employed and have at least five years of professional work experience in health-care administration are eligible to apply for a waiver of up to 9 units, as well as a portion of practicum hours, as specified in the M.B.A. degree program.

 Upon completion of this degree, the student should be able to: